Pascalpedro/Linux_server_admin/README.md

 # Linux_server_admin

-A breakdown of linux server best practices to ensure seamless ops.
+🐧 This repo is a collection of **AWESOME** Linux server best practices and tools for that ensures seamless operations.